-What Does AWOL and Desertion Mean?
+What Does Military AWOL and Desertion Mean?

-Definitions From the Uniform Code of Military Justice
+Definitions From the Uniform Code of Military Justice on Desertion

 A military member has violated Article 87 if he or she is ordered to be on a ship or an aircraft, or deploy with a unit on a certain date and time and then fails to show up.
 It doesn't matter if the member failed to show up intentionally or because of neglect, but it is required that the member knew about the movement.

-The use of "UA" by the Navy/Marine Corps and "AWOL" by the Army/Air Force has a historical component.
+The use of UA by the Navy/Marine Corps and AWOL by the Army/Air Force has a historical component.
 Prior to enactment of the Uniform Code of Military Justice in 1951, the services were governed by separate laws.
-However, its official title under the current UCMJ is "AWOL."
+However, its official title under the current UCMJ is AWOL.
 It simply means not being where you are supposed to be at the time you are supposed to be there.

 A charge of desertion can actually result in the death penalty, which is the maximum punishment during "time of war."
-However, since the Civil War, only one American servicemember has ever been executed for desertion -- Private Eddie Slovik in 1945.
+However, since the Civil War, only one American servicemember has ever been executed for desertion: Private Eddie Slovik in 1945.

 If a person intends to return to "military control" someday, he is guilty of AWOL, not desertion, even if he was away for 50 years.
 Conversely, if a person was absent for just one minute and then captured, he could be convicted of desertion if the prosecution can prove that the member intended to remain away permanently from the military.

-If the intent of the absence was to miss an important function of his/her job, such as a combat deployment, then the intent to remain away permanently to support a charge of desertion is not necessary.
-However, services such as drill, target practice, maneuvers and practice marches are not ordinarily considered as an important duty.
+If the intent of the absence was to miss an important function of his or her job, such as a combat deployment, then the intent to remain away permanently to support a charge of desertion is not necessary.
+However, services such as drill, target practice, maneuvers, and practice marches are not ordinarily considered as an important duty.
 "Important duty" may include hazardous duty, duty in a combat zone, certain ship deployments, and more.

-Regardless, when you sign the contract to enter the military, you will owe a stated time in the service and are expected to honor that contract, just as the military is expected to honor its role as provider for income, pension, health benefits, housing, and food.
+When you sign the contract to enter the military, you will owe a stated time in the service and are expected to honor that contract, just as the military is expected to honor its role as provider for income, pension, health benefits, housing, and food.
 If you do not honor your end, the military does not have to honor its end and will quit paying you and even place you into military prison if necessary.
 Usually, however, most members are just kicked out of the military with a less than honorable discharge.